-The Internship Program will look a little different this year, but there are still plenty of options to take advantage of!
+The Internship Program looks a little different this year, but there are still plenty of options to take advantage of!
 The new and improved program includes independent career exploration and research initiatives, in-person or virtual internship hours when possible and appropriate, and of course the continuation of resume writing, cover letters, interview skills, and other important skills.

 Please contact me to set up an appointment.
 I will be meeting with students in person when possible or via Zoom on their remote learning days.